Incredible Bird Photography From Across Canada

-Karen Cook of Kingston, Nova Scotia, finds this photogenic Baltimore oriole picture among the season’s first apple blossoms in the Annapolis Valley.
+Karen Cook of Kingston, Nova Scotia, snapped this photogenic Baltimore oriole among the season’s first apple blossoms in the Annapolis Valley.
 “Did you know a flock of orioles is called a pitch?” she asks.
 What a curveball!

 Check out Nova Scotia’s best-kept bird-watching secret.

 Silly owl… I mean snowy owl!